Code-Institute-Submissions/CI-MS1-t4h-band/README.md

 - TOUR: here visitors can see a full list of upcoming dates, sided by hero images of gigs.
 It includes links to buy tickets, share the event on social media and include them in a calendar.
 Listing tour dates can also be a good strategy to attract potential clients, so a link invites producers to get in touch and redirects them to the contact page.
 - GALLERY: "on the road" section has an auto-scrolling carousel of pictures (by Bootstrap), allowing fans and concert producers to see more of the band on and off stage.
 - ABOUT: for those interested in knowing more about the band's story and its members, "reason for being" section bears more room for text, pairing with related images.
-- MERCH:  "the memory remains" section informs the fans about promotional band's t-shirts sold in venues stands through an image gallery.
 - CONTACT: a simple form, with some basic information required, seamlessly gets concert producers in touch with the band's manager to ask for a quote.

 ### Features Left to Implement

+- MERCH:  "the memory remains" section informs the fans about promotional band's t-shirts sold in venues stands through an image gallery.
+- REVIEWS - A section where fans can submit their impressions of some concert or get in touch with the band members.
+- A javascript function to set as active the menu items selected.
 - Form submission button needs to be functional (once Javascript modules is completed).
-- REVIEWS - A section where fans can submit their impressions of some concert or get in touch with the band members.
 - An update of GALLERY section embeding the band's Youtube channel.

 ## Technologies Used